 Splend is more than a set of wheels.
 We’ll help steer your career.

-In addition to providing you with the most important tool in your career as a rideshare driver, we also offer ongoing training, support, and data-driven feedback via your dedicated Member Success Representative.
-You also enjoy a growing array of member benefits including discounts from our partners.
+In addition to providing you with the most important tool in your career as a rideshare driver, we also offer ongoing training, support, and data-driven feedback via your dedicated Customer Specialist.
+You also enjoy a growing array of London Hub including discounts from our partners.